 We hold regular volunteer work parties tackling everything from scrub removal to litter picks - there's something for everyone to get involved with!

-We also run occassional guided walks around the Fylde Sand Dunes.
-FREE upcoming walks at Lytham St Anne's Local Nature Reserve are being held on:
+We also run a series of guided walks around the Fylde Sand Dunes.
+Free upcoming walks at Lytham St Anne's Local Nature Reserve are being held on:

-For information on volunteering with this project, just contact:
+For information about volunteering with this project, please contact:

 T: 01772 318 374